beyondessential/tupaia/packages/ui-components/README.md

 The components are mostly built on top of components from the [Material UI (version 4)](https://v4.mui.com) library.

-## Notes on approach:
+## Notes on approach

 - Use [Styled Components](https://styled-components.com) to customise components.
 - Import Material UI components with a `Mui` prefix to when you need to disambiguate them from custom components. e.g. `import { Button as MuiButton } from '@material-ui/core'`
 - Avoid hard-coding children and allow them to be passed in as JSX as much as possible.
 - Export components using named exports.